amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ```
 ## [1] "Column count before cutoff: 4639"
 ```
-Now that we have a data cleaned up and ready to go, let's see how well it performs.
-We add the labels (response or outcome variables) to the set:
+The data is cleaned up and ready to go.
+Let's see how well it performs withough any **PCA** transformation.
+We bind the labels (response/outcome variables) to the set:

 ```r
 dfEvaluate <- cbind(as.data.frame(sapply(gisette_nzv, as.numeric)),
               cluster=g_labels$V1)
 ```
-We're going to feed the data to a cross-validation function using the ``zxgboost`` model.
+We're going to feed the data into the following cross-validation function using the ``zxgboost`` model.
 This is a fast model and does great with large data sets.
 The repeated cross-validation will run the data 5 times, each time assigning a new chunk of data as training and testing.
-This not only allows us to use all the data as both train and test, but also stabilizes our <a href='http://en.wikipedia.org/wiki/Integral' target='_blank'>AUC (Area Under the Curve)</a> score.
+This not only allows us to use all the data as both train and test sets, but also stabilizes our <a href='http://en.wikipedia.org/wiki/Integral' target='_blank'>AUC (Area Under the Curve)</a> score.

 ```r